Rudxain/Samsung-rants/index.md

 IDK if these are Android things, but I'm pretty sure it's Samsung's fault.
 I've never seen an Android have that inconsistency.

-### Lock timeout applies to side-key
+### Bad Lock

 What's the point of "Lock instantly with Side-Key" if "Auto lock when screen turns off" also applies to the side key itself?!
 It should only lock after screen-timeout expires.

-### No way to lock manually
+What's the point of turning off the screen via double-tap if it's getting locked anyways??!!!

 Almost all S devices have this UX problem: If you want to lock the device, you must wait for a timeout, or turn-off the screen.
-If you only want to turn-off the screen, **you must wait for the lock-timeout**.
+If you only want to turn-off the screen, **you must wait for a timeout**.

 The only alternative is "Lockdown mode", which is equivalent to signing-out of the OS-user-account, which in turn disables all app notifications and WhatsApp calls.